 Best for: QBR

 Predict 5 questions execs will ask.
-For each: 2-sentence answer, supporting data, what to say if pressed harder.
+For each: a 2-sentence answer, the supporting data, and what to say if pressed harder.
 Don't answer with another slide.

 13. MBR operational retro